-^{}As the Science curricula are very mathematical, a grade 6 is required in Maths in order to study Biology HL and Chemistry HL, and a grade 7 is required in Maths in order to study Physics HL.
+As the Science curricula are very mathematical, a grade 6 is desired in Maths in order to study Biology HL and Chemistry HL, and a grade 7 is desired in Maths in order to study Physics HL.

-^{}Entry for students who miss the entry requirements by a grade or two will be considered on a case-by-case basis with additional conditions required.
+Entry for students who miss the entry requirements by a grade or two will be considered on a case-by-case basis with additional conditions required.
+Consequently, while the IB pathway is unlikely to be the best fit for students who are entered for Foundation tier in Mathematics, the pathway can be considered.

+FAQs

 What is the class size?
 The maximum class size is usually 14 students although this can occasionally be higher in exceptional circumstances.
 Do you offer the bilingual IB Diploma?
-For students with the appropriate linguistic abilities, it is possible to take French and Dutch at first language level.
-A bilingual IB Diploma does not mean that all subjects are taught in two languages.
+For students with the appropriate linguistic abilities, it is possible to take both language options as language A. A bilingual IB Diploma does not mean that all subjects are taught in two languages.
 Can I join either of these year groups at any time?
 No, the IB, A Levels and BTEC are challenging two-year courses.
 All students need to start in September of Year 12.

-What happens if my child fails
+What happens if my child fails Year 12?

-Year 12?

 The vast majority of our students work hard and continue into Year 13.
 On a case-by-case basis, we may advise students to repeat Year 12, on a different pathway, but this is rare.
 What support is offered for Post-18?

-Students have access to the Head of Higher Education (HE), who provides advice on university courses and applications as well as other options beyond Year 13.
+Students have access to the Head of Higher Education (HE) and the BSB Futures team, who provide advice on university courses and applications as well as other options beyond Year 13.
 What do I need to bring with me?
 A laptop is needed for all Post-16 students.
 In addition, a graphical calculator is required for Maths.
 The model is specified at the beginning of the course.

-educational needs (AEN).
+My child needs English as an additional language (EAL) support.
+What is provided?
+Due to the challenging nature of the courses, students require an appropriate level of English to access the curriculum.
+For non- native English speakers, this is assessed prior to joining BSB.
+My child has additional educational needs (AEN).
 How does the school help?

-My child has additional AEN students are assessed by the Head of Learning Support prior to joining BSB.
+AEN students are assessed by the Head of Learning Support prior to joining BSB.
 If BSB is able to accommodate the student's needs, the application can be taken further and advice is given on appropriate courses.